ConnectEverything/client-tools/SIGNING.md

 7. For release artifacts, sign the checksum file.
    + rename cosign `$FILE.sig` to `$FILE.cosign.sig`
    + rename ssh `$FILE.sig` to `$FILE.ssh-ed25519.sig`
+8. For compatibility with "expectations" we might additionally sign with an OpenPGP implementation, but _not_ use that in our own installer.
+This would be a way to let people verify independently, using tools and mechanisms they trust, not for our installers.
+   + Perhaps one common key, but a signing sub-key for each product, which can be independently revoked